 From our recreation services to the Youth Water Academy and free tours of our facilities, OWASA wants to help you learn about our most vital resource – and have fun while doing so.

 Where there’s water, there’s OWASA.
 We are in every faucet, meter, manhole and local reservoir, so we consider ourselves members and stewards of the Carrboro-Chapel Hill community as much as we are the managers of the water supply.
 We want to serve you, not just your water needs.

-As a community-owned utility, our goal is to reliably provide you with high-quality water, wastewater and reclaimed-water services through responsible and creative stewardship of the resources we manage.
+We are a community-owned utility providing our customers high quality water, wastewater, and reclaimed water services through responsible and creative stewardship of the resources we manage.

 OWASA’s core values drive our mission, and the entire OWASA team strives to fulfill them every day.

 We provide high-quality drinking water to you through effective management and operation of our water supply, distribution and treatment systems.

 We protect our environment through effective management and operation of our wastewater collection, treatment, water reuse, and resource recovery systems.
 We manage our resources in an environmentally responsible manner.

 We provide excellent service to our customers.
 We are leaders in engaging our customers and stakeholders and provide them meaningful opportunities to participate in decisions that are important to them.